QMSTR/web/content/blog/qmstr-milestone-1-report.md

 The project applies an open, meritocratic governance model: our code and the roadmap including tickets are on Github, and there is an open Slack workspace that everybody is invited to join.
-In general, all aspects of the project are open for collaboration, it is truly Open Source.
+In general, all aspects of the project are open for collaboration -- it is truly Open Source.

 ### Have some standards, please...